Privacy Policy

 The SynContext landing page does not use cookies.

-The SynContext dashboard uses browser sessionStorage to store your
+The SynContext dashboard uses browser sessionStorage to store the

 We do not use Google Analytics, Facebook Pixel, or any third-party tracking or advertising scripts.